Saif al-Islam Gadhafi Fast Facts

 February 21, 2011 - Addresses the Libyan nation about the country's unrest in an unscripted, televised speech, and warns of civil war and poverty if citizens side with anti-Libyan government protesters.

-February 27, 2011 - Tells ABC's Christiane Amanpour that his father, Moammar Gadhafi, has no plans to step down.
+February 27, 2011 - Tells ABC's Christiane Amanpour that his father has no plans to step down.

-June 27, 2011 - Arrest warrants are issued by the International Criminal Court for Saif al-Islam, his father, and uncle Abdullah Senussi for their roles in the crimes against humanity in suppressing the revolt of the Libyan people.
+June 27, 2011 - Arrest warrants are issued by the ICC for Saif al-Islam, his father, and uncle Abdullah Senussi for their roles in the crimes against humanity in suppressing the revolt of the Libyan people.

 August 21, 2011 - Along with Saadi Gadhafi, another of Moammar Gadhafi's sons, Gadhafi is reportedly detained by opposition forces.